A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 • Treating the design evaluation as a formality.
 Weak-grid and ride-through problems surface in EMT study — and if you find them late, you re-study, re-design, and miss your energization date.

 • Under-scoping models.
-Models that do not match the plant trigger utility rejections and post-energization disputes.
+Models that do not match the plant trigger utility rejections.

 • Poor protection coordination.
 The leading cause of the very disturbances IEEE 2800 was written to prevent.

 • No configuration control.
-A firmware update or setting change quietly breaks compliance and is discovered only in an event report.
+A firmware update or setting change quietly breaks compliance.

 How Keentel Engineering Helps

 Keentel Engineering was built to carry exactly these obligations alongside the Generating Owner — from the first feasibility study to lifetime compliance support.
-We combine utility-side, developer-side, manufacturer-side, and regulator-side experience, so we understand every seat at the interconnection table.
+We combine utility-side, developer-side, manufacturer-side, and regulator-side experience.

 Know the Real Rulebook